allenjoveth/Norm-of-a-matrix/README.md

-# 3-Infinity Norm of a Matrix
+# Infinity Norm of a Matrix
 '''
 import numpy as np